 Study in France

-In 2017, over 5, 500 Indian students and scientists chose France for pursuing higher education.
+In 2018, around 7, 500 Indian students chose France for pursuing higher education.

 France has always been a favourite destination for scientists, managers, engineers, thinkers, artists and writers from all over the world, and many have made it their home.
 The rich cultural diversity and heritage reflected in everyday life, the high quality of education as also the French State’s commitment towards welcoming international students make it an attractive destination for higher education.
 The world’s sixth-largest economy, France is also the third most popular destination for international students.